cgosmeyer/photutils_plus/README.md

 ### sourcefind
 Wraps `photutils.daofind` and more limitedly, `photutils.find_peaks`.
 At this time, it cannot be run from the command-line (which would be easy to include if the developer took the initiative!).

-`sourcefind.daofind` outputs coordinate files with selected parameters saved in the header of the file, similar to IRAF's `DAOFIND` task, but with easier to parse formatting.
-The default naming scheme is like IRAF's: `.coo`.
+`sourcefind.daofind` outputs coordinate files with with a default naming scheme is like IRAF's: the image name appended with `.coo`.

 ## A Scripted Workflow